 - Choose which of their two players they wish to play home or away in the first match

-- 7.4 Explanation regarding coin toss for finals will follow later.
+- 7.4 Explanation regarding coin toss for Finals will follow later.

-Seedings for the Playoffs
+IIX.
+Seedings for the Finals

-Additional Applicable Match Rules
+- Additional Applicable Match Rules

 - 9.1 Players may not receive coaching during a tournament match.
 Communications of any kind, audible or visible, between a player and a coach may be construed as coaching.
 Players are, however, allowed to receive coaching in halftime.
 Cheering is allowed, but further coaching may lead to punishment.